Top Dog Friendly Trails Worldwide

 White Sands National Park Fido is welcome to explore the extremely rare gypsum sand dunes at White Sands National Park in Alamogordo, NM.
 Dogs are permitted as long as they are on a leash no longer than 6', cleaned up after, given lots of water, and never left unattended.
 Dogs are not allowed inside White Sands' visitor center.
 Admire the expanse of sparkling sand and panoramic mountain views by hiking the pet-friendly Alkali Flat Trail.
 This sandy trail is well-marked but does not have any shade.
 Visitors should plan to hike the trail in Spring, Autumn, or in the early morning and evening if visiting in summertime.
 Carry plenty of water for yourself and Fido.
 See Details

 Wright Brothers National Memorial Bring your leashed pup to the Wright Brothers National Memorial in Kill Devil Hills, NC, and see the site of the first successful airplane flights.
-While there, you can fly kites, visit the beginning and end locations of the first flight, see the reconstructed 1903 camp buildings, and visit the Wright Brothers National Monument.
-The area is dog-friendly but Fido must be leashed at all times and is not permitted inside any buildings.
+While there, you can fly kites, visit the beginning and end locations of the first flight, see the reconstructed 1903 camp buildings and visit the Wright Brothers National Monument.
+The area is dog-friendly, but Fido must be leashed at all times and is not permitted inside any buildings.
 See Details